griffinht/scribbleshare/README.md

 ## Running `board-server`

-Once you have built `board-server`, you may run it using using the following command:
+Once you have built `board-server`, you may run it using the following command:

     java -jar board-server-xxx.jar --ssl.keystore http